wp-plugins/snow-report/readme.txt

 * This plugin is released under a GPL license.

 = This plugin slows down my site. =
-Version 1.2 adds caching functionality.
+Version 1.1 added caching functionality.
 To enable, go to the options page and check the box next to "Cache Results."
 If that doesn't work as expected, it is recommended to use a caching plugin (such as WP Super Cache) so that the report isn't re-generated each page load.

 = How do I have two snow reports of the same location on the same page? =